AstroPay ReviewIs It the Right Payment Solution for Your iGaming Business?

 Summary

-Fifteen years of iGaming payments and it shows.
-FCA licensed, highest Trustpilot rating in our database, 50+ local methods in the markets that need them most.
+In the game since 2009 and it shows.
+Licensed across multiple jurisdictions (FCA, Isle of Man, Brazil Central Bank), highest Trustpilot rating in our database, 50+ local methods in the markets that need them most.
 AstroPay is not trying to be a global platform and the geographic score reflects that honestly.
 But for Latin America and parts of India, the combination of player recognition, wallet retention and local payment access works.

 Strongest Point

 Brand recognition.
 Competitors can't copy it with better APIs.
 In Latin America the AstroPay logo on your deposit page works as a trust signal that no other payment provider in the region can match.
-Premier League sponsorships with Tottenham, Wolves and Newcastle put the brand in front of exactly the audience that bets online.
+Years of Premier League sponsorships (Wolves, Burnley, Tottenham, Newcastle, Crystal Palace) put the brand in front of exactly the audience that bets online.
+Those deals have mostly ended, but the awareness they built persists.
 Operators adding AstroPay in Brazil consistently see 15-30% more deposits completing versus card-only.
 You can't buy that conversion lift from a generic payment gateway.

 Key Limitation